owntracks/booklet/docs/guide/quicksetup.md

         $ mosquitto_sub -v -t '#'

 - The OwnTracks Recorder prints diagnostics to its console, but that console is typically not visible as it's a background service.
-Use _journalctl_
+Use _journalctl_ or _syslog_ on Ubuntu

         $ journalctl -u ot-recorder -f
+        $ tail -f /var/log/syslog | grep ot-recorder